Seanpesis/Seanpesis/README.md

 ### 9. Movie Recommendations
 Platform to discover and get movie recommendations based on ratings, genres, titles, and directors (React, CSS, Axios, Git & GitHub).

 ### 10. TaskIt Client
-A Windows desktop task management application built with WPF and powered by SQLite.
-It offers seamless local data synchronization, intuitive task tracking, and a modern, user-friendly interface that helps users manage and monitor their daily tasks efficiently (WPF, C#, SQLite, Entity Framework Core).
+A windows desktop task management application built with WPF and powered by SQLite.
+It offers seamless local data synchronization, intuitive task tracking, and a moder, user-friendly interface that helps users manage and monitor their daily tasks efficiently (WPF, C#, SQLite, Entity Framework Core).

 ---

 ## 📈 GitHub Stats